PauLlibre/ps2GamestationCSS/README.md

 ## 🧐 About <a name = "about"></a>

 This project is a recreation of a PS2 console using only HTML and CSS, with the help of JavaScript to give simple functionalities to some of the buttons.
-The goal of this project is to demonstrate the possibilities offered by CSS for designing objects and pages, using different positioning, flex, etc. tools.
+The goal of this project is to demonstrate the possibilities offered by CSS for designing objects and pages, using different positioning, flex, etc.

 ## 🏁 Getting Started <a name = "getting_started"></a>